Immunomodulator drugs work by blocking the growth signal for cancer cells and by stimulating the body’s immune system to

 Thalidomide is an old drug that has new uses.
 It was given to pregnant women in the 1950s as an anti-nausea drug but was banned because it caused severe birth defects.
 We now know that thalidomide has anti-cancer properties that can be effective for myeloma.
 Lenalidomide and pomalidomide are newer types of immunomodulators.

 Immunomodulators are most often given in combination with a steroid and a chemotherapy drug.
 They are taken as tablets, usually every day or for a certain number of days each month.
-As some immunomodulator drugs increase the risk of blood clots, some people also take a blood thinner.
+As some immunomodulator drugs increase the risk of blood clots, your doctor may advise you to take a blood thinner.